PascalSalesch/eval/README.md

 # eval
-> Eval code to import
+> Evaluate expressions to import

 This module evaluates the URL hash it receives and exports it.